OpenPI2.0: An Improved Dataset for Entity Tracking in Texts: Salience

-\minisection{Question Answering} CREPE \cite{zhang-etal-2023-causal} is a dataset for procedural question answering and causal reasoning.
-Given a procedure (e.g., steps of \textit{baking a cake}), a model predicts the change of likelihood of some event occurrence (e.g., there is a pleasant smell coming from the oven).
-Also annotated are entity states that tie to these events (e.g., the \textit{oven} \textit{contains a baked cake}).
+CREPE \cite{zhang-etal-2023-causal} is a dataset for procedural question answering and causal reasoning.
+Given a procedure (e.g., steps of ``baking a cake''), a model predicts the change of likelihood of some event occurrence (e.g., ``there is a pleasant smell coming from the oven'') after the execution of each step (e.g., ``set the tray in the oven for 45 minutes'').

-Table~\ref{tab:crepelike_prompt} shows an example in the format of CREPE.
-Clearly, the model's third response is wrong, and the user's first utterance implies that the torch would have been extinguished by the cold wind or at least flickering, making it harder to see what's in the room.
-In contrast, the model falsely asserts that there would be natural light, which is impossible given the procedure occurs at night.
+First, we show a qualitative example in Table~\ref{tab:crepelike_prompt} in the format of CREPE.
+Clearly, the model's third response is wrong, and the user's first utterance implies that the \textit{torch} would have been \textit{extinguished} by the cold wind or at least flickering, making it harder to see what's in the room.
+In contrast, the model falsely asserts that there would be \textit{natural light}, which is impossible given the procedure occurs at night.
 However, if we use the same prompt as \S\ref{sec:eval_entity_tracking} and Table~\ref{tab:salience_prompt} to first get access to the most locally salient entities, have the model predict their state changes, and use the such information as a chain-of-thought, the model is able to answer correctly.
-Specifically, the model now recognizes that the window is open, causing the wind to enter the room, in turn causing the flames to flicker.
-With this information equipped, the final predicted answer is not correct as the likelihood to see clearly in the room has decreased.
-Note that the step of opening the window also involves many other less salient entities, such as the person, the hands, the windowsill, the smell, etc. which are filtered out by predicted salience.
+Specifically, the model now recognizes that the \textit{window} is \textit{open}, causing the wind to enter the room, in turn causing the \textit{flames} to \textit{flicker}.
+With this information equipped, the final predicted answer is now correct as the likelihood to see clearly in the room has decreased.
+Note that the step of opening the window also involves many other less salient entities, such as \textit{person}, \textit{hands}, \textit{windowsill}, \textit{smell}, etc., which are filtered out by predicted salience.

+Following the qualitative study, we then quantitatively evaluate a \texttt{gpt-3.5-turbo} model on CREPE in a zero-shot manner.
+As the labels in CREPE are ternary (an event is more, less, or equally likely to happen after a step), we directly prompt the model to provide one of these labels instead of giving a likelihood score as in Table~\ref{tab:crepelike_prompt}, while keeping the rest of the designs the same.
+We compare three settings, in which for each step given an event, the model: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex,leftmargin=*] \item makes a prediction directly; \item is provided with all entity state changes (based on \S\ref{sec:eval_entity_tracking}), before making a prediction; \item is provided with state changes of entities with a predicted salience score (based on \S\ref{sec:salience_annotations}) no less than a threshold, before making a prediction. \end{enumerate}